Central Otago wine region: Climate and soil

 At around 300 m elevation, Central Otago's vineyards are protected from New Zealand's characteristic maritime climate by high mountains up to 3700 m high.
 They thus have the only true continental climate zone in the country, with large daily and seasonal temperature extremes.
 Rainfall averages around 375-600 mm: summer is hot and relatively dry, and often accompanied by the Nor'wester foehn wind; autumn is short, cool and sunny; and winter is cold, with substantial falls of snow.
 Heavy frosts are common throughout winter and, indeed, frost can occur at any time between March and November.
 One of Central Otago's warmest wine growing areas can be found just north of the Lowburn Inlet area.

 The climatic contrast between Central Otago and the more humid, warmer wine regions of the North Island can be illustrated by the difference in the timing of the grape harvest.
 In the more northerly vineyards, picking generally takes place in late February or early March, while in Central Otago the harvest begins in mid to late April — a difference of some six to seven weeks.

 The structure of the soil also differs considerably from other wine growing regions of the country, with heavy deposits of rough-edged mica and other metamorphic schists in silt loams.
 This soil drains easily, and given that most vineyards are positioned on hillside slopes, artificial irrigation is generally essential.

+In 2025, Central Otago Winegrowers Association wrote to the Prime Minister expressing concern over the potential impact to the industry from the proposed open-pit goldmine in the Bendigo region, highlighting the threats of contamination, reputational harm and long-term damage.